Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : A program as a data type

-This leaves us with a problem though: the `Equality` constructor clearly is expecting a `Boolean`, while the `Addition` constructor is expecting a `Value`.
+This however leaves us with a problem: the `Equality` constructor is clearly expecting a `Boolean`, while the `Addition` constructor is expecting a `Value`.
 When we later have to implement our evaluator for this program, we will run into trouble with this.
 But what if we could specify the return and input types of the program?
 In comes \glspl{gadt} to the rescue, as shown in [@lst:primer_gadts].

 ```{#lst:primer_gadts .haskell}
 data Program a